Join the Tockchain public testnet and gain early access to the infrastructure powering the next generation of stablecoins

 Each testnet has two types of goals: network goals and feature goals.

-The current testnet, 2.0, aims to achieve the following:
+The next Core Testnet, 3.1, aims to achieve the following:

 <aside> ❓